MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 Values are in a format specific to the SvcParamKey.
 Their definition should specify both their presentation format and wire encoding (e.g., domain names, binary data, or numeric values).

-The SVCB format preserves the order of values and can encode multiple values for the same parameter.
-However, clients MUST consider only the first appearance of a parameter unless its specification explicitly allows multiple values.

-### Presentation format

 The presentation format for SvcFieldValue is a whitespace-separated list of elements representing a key-value pair, with an absent value